 Bachelor’s Degree: Most CRM positions require at least a four-year bachelor’s degree.
 Some employers also require work experience, depending on the level of responsibility.
 Because CRM jobs fall under a wide variety of categories, educational needs vary.
 Some jobs might require a degree in finance, business administration or accounting, while individuals vying for tech-related positions may need a degree in computer science, information systems or database management, as well as related professional certifications.
 Advancing in the field may require work experience, an advanced degree or additional certifications.

-Master’s Degree: With a master’s degree in computer science or information technology, or a Master’s in Business Administration (MBA), you may qualify for advanced CRM positions, such as senior CRM analyst and senior marketing analyst.
+Master’s Degree: With a Master’s in Business Administration (MBA), you may qualify for advanced CRM positions, such as senior CRM analyst and senior marketing analyst.
 These advanced degrees typically take an additional one to two years beyond the bachelor’s level.

 Along with the right academic credentials, employers hiring for CRM positions will be looking for additional skills, personal attributes and knowledge.